bl0/mixmatch.pytorch/README.md

 ## Notes

-This repo borrow some code from https://github.com/google-research/mixmatch and https://github.com/YU1ut/MixMatch-pytorch.
+Some codes is borrowed from https://github.com/google-research/mixmatch and https://github.com/YU1ut/MixMatch-pytorch.